marunpeng93/tas/benchmark/analytics/execution-order/__readme.md

 ```

 When the tester() execution is completed, what is the number order in the console?

 Yes, obviously, it's 0, 1, 2, 3, 4.

 Now, what happens if the tester() is executed twice concurrently?

 Unexpectedly, the order is 0, 1, 0, 1, 2, 2, 3, 3, 4, 4, **NOT** 0, 1, 0, 2, 3, 4, 1, 2, 3, 4.

-What ever native Promise or promise library such as bluebird and co, they have the same problem.
+What ever native Promise or promise library, they have the same problem.

 Run the following to experience it: